zhijie0710/build-transformer-from-scratch/README.md

 # build-transformer-from-scratch
 Practice building a transformer from scratch with python

-Fundamental blocks of a transformer: // a.)
-Encoder b.)
+Fundamental blocks of a transformer:
+ a.)
+Encoder
+ b.)
 Decoder

-Components of encoder/decoder blocks:// a.) one Encoder block
+Components of encoder/decoder blocks:
+ a.) one Encoder block
    1. embedding inputs
    2. positional encoding